Our People .

 Senior Advisor Dr. Jennifer Swift-Morgan

-Jennifer Swift-Morgan is an education and governance specialist with more 20 years of experience designing, managing, and evaluating innovative programming in Africa, South Asia, and the Middle East.
-Her expertise includes education systems strengthening for learning, assets-based political economy analysis to inform public service delivery reform, and applied research for iterative program adaptation.
+Jennifer Swift-Morgan is an education and governance specialist with more than 20 years’ experience designing, managing, and evaluating innovative programming in Africa, South Asia, and the Middle East.
+Her expertise includes education systems strengthening for learning, assets-based political economy analysis to inform public service reform, and applied research.
 Jennifer served as technical director of USAID’s All Children Reading activity in Senegal, recognized as one of the most effective large-scale early grade reading programs in the world.
-She is a senior advisor in Chemonics’ Education and Youth Practice and acting director of Chemonics’ Center for Politically Informed Programming, striving to improve development effectiveness by thinking and working politically.
+She is a senior advisor in Chemonics’ Education and Democracy and Governance Practices and champions thinking and working politically across sectors to improve development effectiveness and sustainability, led by local actors.
 Previously, Jennifer worked for USAID, KfW Development Bank, Columbia University’s Earth Institute, Education Development Center, and the National Democratic Institute.
-A 2020 Fulbright U.S. Scholar, she holds a doctorate in international education policy from Columbia University’s Teachers College and is fluent in French and Pulaar.
+A 2020 Fulbright U.S. Scholar, she holds a doctorate in international education policy from Columbia University’s Teachers College and has taught at the George Washington University in the U.S., the University of Yaoundé 1 in Cameroon, and Université Abdou Moumouni in Niger.
+She is fluent in French and Pulaar/Fulfulde.

 by Dr. Jennifer Swift-Morgan